Charlotte Parton and David Jenkinson

 The creation of a garden wildlife haven - a new wildflower meadow and nature pond, starting from scratch.

-Four years ago we moved to an old farm in the middle of Broadhempston which is on about 7 acres, incorporating a walled garden, old cider apple orchards and a large field, traditionally grazed by sheep.
+In 2015 we moved to an old farm in the middle of Broadhempston which is on about 7 acres, incorporating a walled garden, old cider apple orchards and a large field, traditionally grazed by sheep.

-Around three years ago we decided to increase biodiversity on our land by creating a nature pond and a new wildflower meadow around it.
+In early 2016 we decided to increase biodiversity on our land by creating a nature pond and a new wildflower meadow around it.

 Whilst we had the diggers in to create the pond we had them scrape off all the grass and about a foot of topsoil off the area behind it (approx 1000m2) to impoverish it.
 We used the spare soil to level out a lumpy bumpy area elsewhere.
 We then raked it to a fine tilth into which we broadcast good quality English-grown seed from Emorsgate/ Wildseed in April 2017.